-This course introduces the student to evidence-based knowledge on the interaction between nutrition, behavior, and mental health.
+This course introduces the student to evidence-based knowledge on the interaction between nutrition, behavior, mental health.
 Key behavioral nutrients are identified and the current research on how these nutrients interact with brain functioning and mental health will be assessed.
 Ethical issues in applying sound scientific knowledge on behavioral nutrition to diverse gender, ethno-cultural and age groups will also be addressed.

 Stress and Coping

 This course examines sources, manifestations, and coping models for stress.
-A special emphasis is put on the role of thought and cognition in mediating stress.
+A special emphasis is put on the role of thought and cognition, in mediating stress.
 Students will develop an array of tools for dealing with stress in themselves and others.

 Coaching for Health and Wellness